mustafakemaltoprak/mustafakemaltoprak/README.md

 ##

 ### [Omega Wallet](https://github.com/mustafakemaltoprak/Omega-Wallet)
-Omega Wallet is a fully functioning crypto wallet built on the ETH blockchain with a minimalist design.
+Omega Wallet is a fully functional crypto wallet built on the ETH blockchain with a minimalist design.

 ##